1996 World Ringette Championships: Team Finland

 The 1996 Team Finland Senior team competed at the 1996 WRC.
+Petra Ojaranta was present.

 Team Canada

 The 1996 Team Canada Senior team became Canada's first official national ringette team and competed in the 1996 World Ringette Championships.
 It was the first time Canada sent only one ringette team to represent the nation and was technically the first Team Canada in ringette history.

 The 1996 Team Canada team included the following: